 AMI for AWS.

-For more information how Gardener maps machine image versions to
+For more information on how Gardener maps machine image versions to

 Gardener should be configured accordingly to reflect the “logical state” of a version.
 It should be possible to define the Kubernetes or Machine image versions that still receive bug fixes and security patches, and also vice-versa to define the version that are out-of-maintenance and are potentially vulnerable.
 Moreover, this allows Gardener to “understand” the current state of a version and act upon it (more information in the following sections).